meisei4/tremens/README.md

 ## Overview

 As a practical study in Kotlin I am trying to make a Habit Tracker app built with Jetpack Compose/Kotlin Multiplatform.
+It is an MVVM design pattern study aswell.
 The app will allow users to add/remove, track, and visualize personal habits/behavior.
 I specifically started it as a way to track my own alcoholism I guess (along with positive habits such as exercise and language study).
 It is a clone of the JetBrains' multiplatform Compose repository template, which you can find here: https://github.com/JetBrains/compose-multiplatform-ios-android-template).

 ## Structure
 - all custom code so far is primarily in the shared -> commonMain directory